rafnixg/bcv-api/readme.md

 [https://rafnixg.github.io/bcv-api/](https://rafnixg.github.io/bcv-api/)

+###This API is outdated and the endpoints are down.

+If you download the code, it's 100% functional and you can host it on your own server.

+For an updated version with more features, Binance dollar exchange rate, and average exchange rate, visit https://dolar-vzla.rafnixg.dev/ and https://dolar-vzla.rafnixg.dev/docs

 ## Description
 This API is used to get the exchange rate of the BCV (Central Bank of Venezuela).
 This API is a simple REST API that returns the exchange rate of the BCV in JSON format.